CPericas/Vid_Gen_Clean/README.md

 # 🎭 Cinematic Avatar Video Generator

+## > ⚠️ This project is currently under development and intended for commercial sale.
+> The code is shared here for review only and is not licensed for reuse or redistribution.

-A lightweight, fully local app that generates cinematic avatar videos using an image and text prompt — no API keys, no cloud dependencies.
+### A lightweight, fully local app that generates cinematic avatar videos using an image and text prompt — no API keys, no cloud dependencies.

 Built with React, Flask, Coqui TTS, and SadTalker.